Overall Score 7.0 Represents average audio ecosystem compatibility score.

 less than that of JBL Wave Buds by 9 hours

-It requires 2 hours to fully charge the JBL Wave Buds's battery.
-It is highly adivsable to charge fully the battery before using the earbuds when they have been unused for extended periods.
+It takes 2 hours to fully charge the JBL Wave Buds's battery.
+It is recommended to fully charge the battery before using the earbuds when they have been in storage for extended periods.

 JLab Go Air takes 1.5 hours to fully charge the battery,